 Genuine license plates and related objects are issued or authorized by the government identified on or by the plate, and are intended for legitimate vehicle registration.
 Unfortunately, there are many faux license plates that resemble authentic plates -- either by design or coincidence -- but are not genuine.

 Please use this pictorial guide to help identify reproduction, altered, novelty and souvenir license plates.

-Additional non-US fake plates can be found on Cedric Sabine's site.
+Additional non-US fake plates can be found on Hanspeter Holdener's site, which also has a mirror of the late Cedric Sabine's information.